by247apps/docs-easydhl/settings-shipping.md

 ## Nachnahme

-Gebe deine Kontaktdaten und Bankverbindung für die Nachnahmesendungen an.
+Gebe deine Kontaktdaten und Bankverbindung für die Nachnahmesendungen an. <a class="video">https://youtu.be/Ud4B0N4batg</a>

 <a name="options"></a>

 ## Zusatzoptionen

-Lege hier fest, welche Zusatzservices bei jeder Labelerstellung gebucht werden sollen.
+Lege hier fest, welche Zusatzservices bei jeder Labelerstellung gebucht werden sollen. <a class="video">https://youtu.be/OCax3DANT94</a>

 <a name="faq"></a>